ToadNetwork/Docs/guides/how-to-provide-liquidity.md

 description: This guide explains how you can provide liquidity via PADSwap.Exchange.
 ---

-# How to provide liquidity?
+# How to Provide Liquidity?

 {% embed url="https://youtu.be/vWswQzd2wlM" %}